 If you do not have a roasting pan, use a larger casserole dish or baking dish.
 A 9×13 dish should work just fine.

 This step is totally optional but I never skip it.
 For years I didn’t think it mattered, but it does.
-Searing the roast helps lock in flavor so your roast will end up tender and juicy and full of flavor!
+Searing the roast helps give it a depth of flavor so your roast will end up tender and juicy and full of flavor!

 Preparing the Roast for Cooking